Pensions

 If your pension began before November 19, 1996, you’ll need to use the General Rule to determine the tax-free portion of your retirement income.
 For most, though, the Simplified Method will be a better option.

 To calculate your 1099-R taxable amount using the General Rule, you’ll need the worksheet provided as part of Publication 939.
-Under this rule, you use the actuary tables provided in that publication, which are designed to calculate your tax debt based on your life expectancy.
+Under this rule, you use the actuary tables provided in that publication, designed to calculate your tax debt based on your life expectancy.
 If you’d prefer, you can pay a fee to have the IRS issue a ruling on the amount you should pay.

 How the Simplified Method Works

 With the Simplified Method, the 1099-R taxable amount calculation has you performing a calculation based on the contributions you made and the total number of monthly payments you’re expecting to receive.
-If your annuity is payable for the remainder of your life, you’ll use a basic estimated number of payments based on your age in a simple table provided on the worksheet.
+If your annuity is payable for the remainder of your life, you’ll use a primary estimated number of payments based on your age in a simple table provided on the worksheet.

 Bottom Line